 If you had cirrhosis or extensive scarring before being treated and cured of hep C, you will still need to have a liver ultrasound scan every 6 months long-term.

-Community members Jake and John have generously shared their personal stories of clearing hep C and the importance of liver health checks.
+Community members Alex and Jake have generously shared their personal stories about their hep C journey, clearing hep C and the importance of managing your liver health.

 - Hep C can be cured.
 Treatment is simple

 - If you have been cured, ask your doctor if you need ongoing liver health monitoring